Nurafia12/Face-Detection-using-DWT/README.md

 # Face-Detection-using-DWT
-This program detects if the input face-image is present in a group of images in a directory.
+This is a Python program that detects if the input face-image is present in a group of images in a directory.
 The feature extraction is done using Discrete Wavelet Transform, and the ORL faces are used as database.

 Some points to make sure before running the program: